chef/automate/components/automate-chef-io/content/docs/iam-v1-overview.md

 }
 ```

-On the other hand, a [wildcard]({{< relref "#wildcards" >}}) in the `action` field
-permits _any_ action on the resource.
+A [wildcard]({{< relref "#wildcards" >}}) in the `action` field permits _any_ action on the resource.

 ### Subjects

 The `subjects` field of a policy contains an array of individual subjects.
 A subject can be:

 * A user, identified by provider and email (`user:local:foo@bar.com`)
 * A team, identified by provider and name (`team:local:the_foos`)
 * An API token identified by ID (`token:1234-5678-9785`)

-A wildcard can replace any term of the subject; however, no terms can follow the wildcard.
+A wildcard can replace any term of the subject, but no terms can follow the wildcard.

 Each user or team must specify its _provider_: _local_, _ldap_, or _saml_.

-IAM v1 supports LDAP, SAML,
-and local users or teams.
+IAM v1 supports LDAP, SAML, and local users or teams.

 ### Resource

-An `action` is performed on a `resource`.
+An `action` performs on a `resource`.
 Some types of resources are `nodes`, `compliance`, and `compliance:profiles`.

-Resources are defined in hierarchical terms of increasing granularity and may have any number of terms.
+Resources define themselves in hierarchical terms of increasing granularity and may have any number of terms.
 With a wildcard (`*`), you can define policies with permission on any tier of the hierarchy.

 ### Wildcards